Health & Wellness

 Student Health Services

 Boston University is committed to supporting the academic, social, and cultural integration of individuals with disabilities.
-Our mission is to foster academic excellence, personal responsibility, and leadership growth in students with disabilities.
+Our mission is to foster academic excellence, personal responsibility and leadership growth in students with disabilities.
 Individuals are encouraged to contact Disability Services to discuss support services and accommodations they may need.
 Services include auxiliary aids such as sign-language interpreters, exam accommodation, note taking services, text in alternative format, and assistive technology.
 Accommodations are provided on a case-by-case basis depending on the individual's diagnosis and documented needs.
 Disability Services is also available to consult with individuals and groups regarding architectural, programmatic, digital, or communication access.
 The University's Compliance Officer for Section 504 of the Rehabilitation Act of 1973 is the Director of Disability Services, Lorraine E. Wolf, Ph.D., who can be reached at email@example.com.
 The Office of Disability Services may be reached at 617-353-3658, by email at firstname.lastname@example.org, or at bu.edu/disability.
+You can also visit in person at 19 Deerfield Street, 2nd floor.

 Fitness and Recreation Center